-Indicators for the high pressure filters are located in the cab (amber overhead lights) and on the filter heads.
-See Section 5-4-1 in operators manual for details.
+Indicators for the high pressure filters are located on the filter heads.
+See Section 5-4-1 for details.

 Allow the machine to warm up.
-If, after the hydraulic oil is warm, any indicator lights in the cab remain illuminated, or if any indicator on a filter (item 8 below) returns to red after being reset, the filter element(s) must be changed before returning the machine to work, even if prior to the quarterly/500 hour interval.
+If, after the hydraulic oil is warm, any indicator on a filter (item 8 below) returns to red after being reset, the filter element(s) must be changed before returning the machine to work, even if prior to the quarterly/500 hour interval.